Preventive Health Check

 €89,00 Free Shipping

-What can the results of the Corporate Health Check tell you?
+What can the results of the Preventive Health Check tell you?

 The results of this test measure key biomarkers related to blood sugar, cholesterol, and vitamin levels.
 This can help you assess risk of certain diseases or make certain health and lifestyle changes if needed.
 You will receive a detailed explanation of your test results along with a printable laboratory report that can be taken to your GP if needed.
 Homed-IQ’s medical support staff are also happy to answer any questions related to your test results.

-How do I collect my sample for the Corporate Health Check?
+How do I collect my sample for the Preventive Health Check?

 This is a finger prick test that can be performed from home.
 Your test kit comes with detailed instructions on how to collect your sample, as well as all necessary materials.
 In order for the laboratory to have sufficient material to analyze all biomarkers, you will be asked to fill two small microtainers with blood.